Teen Idol Frankie Avalon Celebrates Another Year Around the Sun

 Mid-career, Avalon’s appearance as “Teen Angel” in the 1978 film adaptation of the musical Grease, in which he memorably crooned “Beauty School Dropout,” gained him new fans.
 In 1987, he and Funicello reteamed in Back to the Beach, a fun throwback to their earlier hits.

-More recently he made a guest performance on American Idol in 2009, in 2015 co-wrote Frankie Avalon’s Italian Family Cookbook, featuring more than 80 recipes, and continues to sing on tour in clubs and theaters.
+More recently he made a guest performance on American Idol in 2009, in 2015 co-wrote Frankie Avalon’s Italian Family Cookbook, featuring more than 80 recipes, and continues to sing on tour in clubs and theaters and has a few shows coming up.
 Frankie is also a National Ambassador for the National Arthritis Foundation and has a company that specializes in natural healthcare products.

 Happy Birthday Frankie!